techjay-c/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about editing tags:**<br>
-When editing tags, you have to include any previous tags that was already included in the patient, or else these tags will be removed.
+When editing tags, you must include any previous tags that were already associated with the patient, or else these tags will be removed.
-This also means that you can use `t/` to remove all tags from a patient using the `edit-patient` command.
+This also implies that you can use `t/` to remove all tags from a patient using the <code>edit-patient</code> command.
 </div>

 <div markdown="block" class="alert alert-info">